podaac/data-subscriber/README.md

 **If the script cannot find the netrc file, you will be prompted to enter the username and password and the script wont be able to generate the CMR token**

 ## Advanced Usage

+### Controlling output directories

+The subscriber allows the placement of downloaded files into one of several directory structures based on the flags used to run the subscriber.

+* -d - required, specifies the directory to which data is downloaded.
+If this is the only flag specified, all files will be downloaded to this single directory.
+* -dc - optional, if 'cycle' information exists in the product metadata, download it to the data directory and use a relative c<CYCLE> path to store granules.
+The relative path is 0 padded to 4 total digits (e.g. c0001)
+* -dydoy - optional, relative paths use the start time of a granule to layout data in a YEAR/DAY-OF-YEAR path
+* -dymd  - optional, relative paths use the start time of a granule to layout data in a YEAR/MONTH/DAY path

 ### Running as a Cron job